caithmac/upsc-digitalgarden/src/site/notes/UPSC/Plato's Justice.md

 ##### Organic Theory of State
 - State is space where human nature is reflected in its best form.
-- Human Nature biologicaly continue to evolve.
+- Human Nature biologically continue to evolve.

 >[!Quote]
 >**[[UPSC/State is individual writ large|State is individual writ large]]**